2-15-1731. Board of medical examiners. (1) There is a Montana state board of medical examiners.

 (b) one member having the degree of doctor of osteopathy;

 (c) one member who is a licensed podiatrist;

 (d) one member who is a licensed nutritionist;

 (e) one member who is a licensed physician assistant;

 (f) one member who is a licensed acupuncturist;

-(g) one member who is a volunteer emergency medical technician, as defined in 50-6-202; and
+(g) one member who is a volunteer emergency care provider, as defined in 50-6-202; and

 (h) two members of the general public who are not medical practitioners.